outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

-- various mechanisms of action of inhibiting cancer (and associated anti-tumor substances)
+- various sub-intents for general intent of inhibiting cancer (and associated anti-tumor substances with sub-intents)

 	- for an example of a treatment strategy, the following are probably useful intents across different cancers: